-It takes more time up front to have utility lines marked before installation of a metal building.
+It takes more time upfront to have utility lines marked before the installation of a metal building.
 But that’s nothing compared to the delay if you accidentally rupture a line or a pipe.
 This kind of accident can cause injuries, utility service disruption, and a high repair bill.
 You’ll also be stuck waiting for the utility company to make repairs.
-Add in the cost of moving your building so it’s not cutting across utility lines or rerouting the utilities (and getting new permits from the city to cover any changes), and the whole thing can turn into a real mess.
+Add in the cost of moving your building so it’s not cutting across utility lines or rerouting the utilities (and getting new permits from the city to cover any changes), and the whole steel building project can turn into a real mess.

 #4 Severe Weather

-Steel buildings are very resilient, but construction workers need to be protected from things like hail, sleet, lightning storms, torrential rains, flooding, blizzards, extreme heat, and high winds.
-Working in poor weather conditions increases the chances of serious accidents, and a responsible foreman will delay a project rather than putting employees at risk.
+Steel buildings are very resilient.
+However, construction workers need protection from things like hail, lightning storms, torrential rains, blizzards, extreme heat, and high winds.
+Working in poor weather conditions increases the chances of serious accidents.
+A responsible foreman will delay a project rather than putting employees at risk.
 In addition, very wet conditions may make it impossible to do prep work like pouring a slab foundation.
 It’s a good idea to schedule installation during a stretch of time when the weather is likely to be fair.
-But be prepared to adjust if things change.
+But be ready to adjust if things change.

 #5 Small Teams

 The size of the team assigned to a project has a significant impact on the time it takes to complete.
 Completing work safely with a two-person crew is going to take more time (and often more ingenuity) than doing the same job with a four-person team.
 It’s usually up to the construction company to assign the appropriate number of workers to a job.
 Companies that don’t have a lot of experience managing multiple projects may stretch their teams too thin or face other challenges with labor-management (such as hiring flaky contractors) that delay a project.